Oregon Film History Invitational/May 13, 2016

 Lunch – on your own (Alberta is one block away)

-Harry Dawson attended the Pacific Northwest’s first film school, the Center For The Moving Image at PSU (1969-1982).
+Harry Dawson attended the Pacific Northwest’s first film school, PSU’s Center For The Moving Image (1969-1981).
 His credits as director and cinematographer include National Geographic Explorer, The Guggenheim, NBC, Metropolitan Museum of Art, The Paris Opera, National Cowgirl Museum and Hall of Fame, Leverage, MOMA, Discovery Channel, The Whitney, The Plains Indian Museum, TNT, The Getty Villa, Tate Modern, PBS, Grimm, National Portrait Gallery, Twilight.
 From McMinnville.

 Richard Blue gives an update on the international search for the lost negative of James Blue’s THE OLIVE TREES OF JUSTICE (1962).